firefly-iii/docs/docs/docs/firefly-iii/features/reports.md

 ### Expense/revenue report

 The expense/revenue report is meant for expense and revenue accounts that share the same name.
 Take for example your local Tax Department.
-You pay taxes but perhaps you recieve money back as well.
+You pay taxes but perhaps you receive money back as well.
 Or when you work in retail, you might be able to buy stuff at a discount.
 This report shows you an overview of such accounts.
 You can click on the screenshot below for a large version.

 [![Expense + revenue report](images/reports-expense-small.png)](images/reports-expense.png)